dougkusanagi/chuck-norris-search-engine/README.md

-# Installation instructions
+# Chuck Norris Search Engine

 ## Installation Dependencies

-Only a package manager like npm or yarn is required
+Just a package manager like npm or yarn is required

 <br />